 A. Results from failed expectations in others.
 This includes God also.
-May be that God is looking out for your best interests.
-May be simply a matter of timing.
+Maybe God is looking out for your best interests.
+Maybe simply a matter of timing.

 B. Disappointment with others.
 Be gracious unto them, allow for human weakness.
 As you forgive you will be forgiven.